JohannLai/openai-function-calling-tools/README.md

 ## 🪓 Tools
 The repo provides the following tools you can use out of the box:
+- ⏰ Clock: A clock that can tell you the time.
-- Calculator: A simple calculator that can do basic arithmetic.
+- 🧮 Calculator: A simple calculator that can do basic arithmetic.
 Input should be a math expression.
-- GoogleCustomSearch: A wrapper around the Google Custom Search API.
+- 🔍GoogleCustomSearch: A wrapper around the Google Custom Search API.
 Useful for when you need to answer questions about current events.
 Input should be a search query.
-- fs: access to the file system.
+- 📁 fs: access to the file system.
 Input should be a file path.
-- sql: Input to this tool is a detailed and correct SQL query, output is a result from the database.
+- ⏳ sql: Input to this tool is a detailed and correct SQL query, output is a result from the database.

 ## 🌟 Inspiration